claudiob83/developers/oauth.md

 long term API access on behalf of the user.
 Invalid or expired access tokens can be refreshed.

-**This is the preferred authorization grant type for MicroApps.**
+**This is the preferred authorization grant type for Micro-Apps.**

 ### 1. Authorization

-When the user wants to use the 3rd-party application (i.e. the MicroApp), they get redirected to the authorisation endpoint first:
+When the user wants to use the 3rd-party application (i.e. the Micro-App), they get redirected to the authorisation endpoint first:

 ```